j-brady/peakipy/README.md

 `bokeh` and `matplotlib` for beautiful plotting.
 `scikit-image`!

-My colleagues, Rui Huang, Alex Conicella, Enrico Rennella and Rob Harkness for their extremely helpful input.
+My colleagues, Rui Huang, Alex Conicella, Enrico Rennella, Rob Harkness and Taehun Kim for their extremely helpful input.